-SUBJECT: Consider Approval, Res.
-24-, GPA2024-005, A resolution recommending that the City Council consider an addendum to the City's General Plan Environmental Impact Report, approve General Plan Amendment 2024-005 for the adoption of the City of Clovis Sixth Cycle Housing Element, and authorize staff to submit the Housing Element to the California Department of Housing and Community
+SUBJECT:

-Development.
+Consider Approval - Res.
+24-, GPA2024-005, A Resolution of the Clovis City Council: (1) Approving an addendum to the City's General Plan Environmental Impact Report; (2) Approving General Plan Amendment 2024-005 for the adoption of the City of Clovis Sixth Cycle Housing Element; and (3) Authorizing staff to submit the Housing Element to the California Department of Housing and Community Development.